 Swiss cheese, on the other hand, is commonly referred to as Emmental cheese in the United States.
-It is a type of semi-hard cheese that is typically light in color and has a nutty, creamy taste.
+It is a type of semi-hard firm cheese that is typically light yellow in color and has a nutty, creamy taste.
 It is made from cow’s milk and has a slightly lower fat content than cheddar cheese.

-Due to lower moisture and other factors, the cheddar melts slower and doesn’t get as gooey as Swiss cheese does.
+Due to lower moisture and other factors, the cheddar melts slower and doesn’t get as gooey, floppy as Swiss cheese does.

 It has to depend on what you’re looking for.
 Both Swiss and cheddar cheeses are delicious and have their own set of flavors and textures.
 Swiss cheese is ideal to delight your guest, looking nice, and aromatics.
 Cheddar is a dose of strong character, a star ingredient to deepen your food flavor.

 They are both healthy and natural dairy but could be containing high salt, saturated fat and cholesterol.
 If that’s the thing you should be concerned about.